wp-plugins/powerpress/readme.txt

 == Changelog ==

+= 0.9.4 =
+* Released on 8/10/2009
+* Fixed bug with setting width of video player.
+* Added logic to always use the FlowPlayerClassic.swf player for flv video files.

 = 0.9.3 =
 * Released on 7/31/2009
 * Added option for wp-config.php `define('POWERPRESS_ENABLE_HTTPS_MEDIA', 'warning');` to allow https:// links but still display a warning message.